Identity - equals/hashCode

 Bulk update queries

 Prefer the use of bulk update and delete statements where appropriate.
-Avoid fetching beans just to iterate and delete them or iterate and update them all in the same way.
+Avoid fetching beans just to iterate and delete, or iterate and update all in the same way.

 Reference beans

-When we have the id value, use a reference bean rather than execute a query to find by id - unless we really want to query the database of course.
+When we have the id value, use a reference bean rather than execute a query to find by id (unless we actually need to query the database).

 Do NOT do this - as it executes an extra database query